whitneylohmeyer/PWC_templates/Lab-3/3c/README.md

 # Lab 3C
 Refer to the [lab document](https://github.com/whitneylohmeyer/PWC_templates/blob/main/Lab-3/3c/Reports/Assignment-3C.pdf) for the instructions and rubric for this lab.
+To realize the functionality associated with this lab assignment, you will need to write high-level code that writes the data you want to transmit across the channel using one of the USRP radios and code that parses and processes the received data file from the other USRP radio.
+We suggest you use a set of modular functions within your implementation.

 Implementations of the following function definitions are provided:
 ```